plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

     1009000	-154.343996	30	33.555198	50.086092	11.294490	38.518607	24.461032	47.295157	43.477964	21.726938	0.250057	0.249939	0.250045	0.249959
     1010000	-154.195259	87	29.584898	35.410909	2.003582	61.981073	16.976124	14.895266	49.111354	14.419644	0.251115	0.247854	0.252551	0.248480

-**Before doing anything else,  rename the file** _pelly.txt.Log.txt_ to _mcmc-dependent.txt_, and _pelly.txt.Stones.txt_ to _mcmc-dependent.Stones.txt_ so that they will not be overwritten the next time you run BayesTraits.
+:large_blue_diamond: **Before doing anything else, rename the file** _pelly.txt.Log.txt_ to _mcmc-dependent.txt_, and _pelly.txt.Stones.txt_ to _mcmc-dependent.Stones.txt_ so that they will not be overwritten the next time you run BayesTraits.

     mv pelly.txt.Log.txt mcmc-dependent.txt
     mv pelly.txt.Stones.txt mcmc-dependent.Stones.txt

 The _Tree No_ column shows which of the 99 trees in the supplied _pelly.tre_ treefile was chosen at random to be used for that particular sample point.
-BayesTraits is sampling trees from the posterior distribution here; it cannot _actually_ sample trees from the posterior because we have given it only data for two morphological characters, which would not provide nearly enough information to estimate the phylogeny for 154 taxa.
+BayesTraits _appears_ to be sampling trees from the posterior distribution here; it cannot _actually_ sample trees from the posterior because we have given it only data for two morphological characters, which would not provide nearly enough information to estimate the phylogeny for 154 taxa.
 It is as if we had given BayesTraits sequence data as well as our 2 morphological characters and it was using only the sequence data to estimate the posterior distribution of trees and edge lengths and only the morphological data to estimate rates for the morphological characters.

-Try to answer these questions using the output you have generated:
+Answer these questions using the output you have generated:

 > :thinking: What is the log marginal likelihood estimated using the stepping-stone method?
 This value is listed on the last line of the file _mcmc-dependent.Stones.txt_